Unique Considerations

 Special Equipment

-- Dolly or Hand Truck: Essential for moving heavy boxes or furniture safely without injury.
+- Dolly or Hand Truck: Useful for moving heavy boxes or furniture safely without straining your back.

 Expert Tips